-Here are some videos and links to videos about plagiarism, avoiding plagiarism, quoting, paraphrasing, and summarizing.
+Here is another video about plagiarism.
+Below are some additional videos as well as links to videos about plagiarism, avoiding plagiarism, quoting, paraphrasing, and summarizing.

 One can find many articles published through databases or on the web about plagiarism.
 The terms used will greatly determine what types of information one finds.
 Below are some examples of search terms and combinations of terms: